KAIZN-io/Voy/README.md

 # Advanced configuration
 - the logging style is inside `logging.yaml`
 - the app default env is "development".
 Set it to "production" with `export FLASK_ENV=production` before running it with `flask run`

+<a name="cli"></a>
+# Working with the Command Line Interface
+This app comes with a custom Command Line Interface (CLI).
+To use it, you first need to install the app as a package:
+- Enter you virtual env with `. ./venv/bin/activate`
+- Run `pip3 install -e .` to install the app as a python package int he virtual env
+- You can now run commands with the `flask-auth-ap` command.

+Fun fact: The `flask-auth-app` command can be used the same way as the `flask` command.
+You can for example start the app with `flask-auth-app run`.

+The CLI also allows us to add custom commands.
+One of such is `flask-auth-app hello-world`.
+Later on we want to enable a password reset via the command line.

 <a name="biology_analogon"></a>
 # This project in biological words (in german)